 My first impression after my first week at work: Everybody has been genuinely amicable that made me feel absolutely welcomed!
-The working environment is professional when the team is focused on their job, then during the breaks, we share stuff we are interested in such as some daily news or family stories.
+The working environment is professional when the team is focused on their job.
+Then during the breaks, we share stuff we are interested in such as some daily news or family stories.

 Work wise, I’ve got new tasks to do and new skills to learn every day, which keeps me feel pumped at work.
 I love working, especially when the job helps open your eyes on new horizons.
 Even though I’ve got past experience of administering Social pages, the duties that I am assigned at Reid are not similar to that.
-The new perspective of work gets me excited every working day.
+Absolutely, the new perspective of work gets me excited every working day.

 What’s an average day in the life of Hayley Phan?

 Arriving at the office, I always check my e-mail first, then the to-do list to keep up with what needs to be done for the day.
-My tasks are juggling between scheduling Facebook posts, creating imagery of various types of bikes, polishing our new Reid website and planning marketing scheme with Kyle – the International Marketing Executive.
+Normally, my tasks are juggling between scheduling Facebook posts, creating imagery of various types of bikes, polishing our new Reid website and planning marketing scheme with Kyle – the International Marketing Executive.